 I’m surprised how often I am asked about the age of the ziggurats and pyramids, in particular the Great Pyramid of Giza, located in modern-day Egypt.

-Did this pyramid survive the Flood?
+Were the pyramids built before the Flood?
+Did the pyramids survive the Flood?
 Consider three points:

 First, the Great Pyramid of Giza lacks significant water damage.
 The Flood was incredibly destructive.
 Researchers point out that the entire surface of the earth was radically changed.
 The surface of every continent was destroyed and new mountains formed.
 Thousands of feet of mud and sand were dumped on every continent, burying and fossilizing creatures and plants.
 Nothing manmade could survive such a catastrophe.
 (By the way, that means that the location of the Garden of Eden is also lost.)